quizlet/hammock/README.md

 The full API documentation can be found in [MAIN_API.md](https://github.com/quizlet/hammock/blob/master/MAIN_API.md).

+Advanced use cases can be found in [ADVANCED.md](https://github.com/quizlet/hammock/blob/master/ADVANCED.md).

 # Contributing

 If you ever wanted to contribute to an open-source project, now is the chance!
 Please read [CONTRIBUTING.md](https://github.com/quizlet/hammock/blob/master/CONTRIBUTING.md) to understand the process for submitting a pull request.